 This course provides a foundation for the statistical description and analysis of data, which are fundamental issues in the social sciences.
 Students in the natural sciences also benefit from studying statistics, although calculus might be a higher priority early.

-Please review the Calculus Placement page for specific placement guidelines.
+Please review the Calculus Placement page for information about calculus.